 Typical Valpolicella and Bordolino wines typically age well from 5-10 years, though Amarone and Recioto della Valpolicella may be aged much longer.

 As always, we recommend decanting these red wines to aerate them.
-You should also use a proper red wine glass that will allow the bowl to collect aromas.
-Ideal serving temperatures for Corvina wines are between 55–60°F (13–16°C).
+It would help if you also used a proper red wine glass that will allow the bowl to collect aromas.
+The ideal serving temperatures for Corvina wines are between 55–60°F (13–16°C).

 Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
 In hac habitasse platea dictumst quisque sagittis purus sit.
 Massa tempor nec feugiat nisl.
 Metus vulputate eu scelerisque felis imperdiet proin fermentum leo vel.
 Consectetur adipiscing elit duis tristique sollicitudin.
 Sagittis orci a scelerisque purus semper eget.
 Nisl nisi scelerisque eu ultrices.
 Enim sit amet venenatis urna cursus.